pe-st/garmin-connect-export/README.md

 Most Mac and Linux users should already have Python.
-Note that if you run into the [TLSV1 ALERT problem](https://github.com/pe-st/garmin-connect-export/issues/16) or the [HTTP 403 Authentication Error](https://github.com/pe-st/garmin-connect-export/issues/59), your Python installation might not be recent enough).
+Note that if you run into the [TLSV1 ALERT problem](https://github.com/pe-st/garmin-connect-export/issues/16) or the [HTTP 403 Authentication Error](https://github.com/pe-st/garmin-connect-export/issues/59), your Python installation might not be recent enough.
 In this case you can install a more recent Python on your Mac using [Homebrew](https://docs.brew.sh/Homebrew-and-Python) and/or [pyenv](https://github.com/pyenv/pyenv).